-Aimée de Jongh is a Dutch animator and comic artist, whose style is a mix of manga and the francobelgian school.
-She published her first comics in 2004, when she participated in Fanthology, a contest for Dutch manga artists.
+Aimée de Jongh is a Dutch comic artist, animator and illustrator, whose style is a mix of manga and the Franco-Belgian school.
+She has one of the most booming careers in Dutch comics.
+Within only a couple of years, she has built a estimable oeuvre containing a daily comic strip in a nationwide newspaper, an animated short shown in major cinemas and a graphic novel with international success.
+She began her career in the small-press scene, however.
+Her first comics appeared in 2004, when she participated in the Fanthology contest for Dutch manga artists.
 Since then, she was a member of the dojinshi circle Cheesecake!
-Studio, through which she publishes her manga stories, like her 60-page comic 'Stillborn'.
-She gained further attention after being among the final contestants with her strip 'Osmond en ik' in the 2006 comics contest held by newspaper Het Parool.
+Studio, through which she published several manga stories, like her 60-page comic 'Stillborn'.
+Additionally, she has given seminars in manga, anime and comics, and has served as the spokeswoman of the manga collective Mangafique.

 Thuiskomen (P@per magazine)

 Since January 2012, she creates 'Snippers' for free public transport newspaper Metro, a semi-autobiographical daily comic strip about the everyday affairs of Aimée's alter ego and her roommate.
 With recognizable subjects like public transport, social behaviour, public services, everyday worries and irritations, 'Snippers' gives a funny look at everyone's daily life.
 However, in some episodes the author doesn't shy away from fantasy elements.
 The first book was published by Strip2000 in 2013, and the first French edition (called 'Coloc') appeared the following year.
 Also in 2013, she started the children's comic series 'Kito & Boris', about the friendship between a rabbit and a bear, at the publishing house De Eenhoorn.